RookOz/quartz/content/Heart Rulebook/Classes/Cleaver/Minor Abilities.md

 Gain access to one of the following domains: Cursed, Desolate, Occult, Religion, Wild, Warren.
 You can take this advance more than once.

 # FELL METABOLISM
 Food is just fuel to stoke the fire undying within you.
 Gain the Endure skill.
-When you use [[Heart Rulebook/Classes/Cleaver/Core Abilities#THE RED FEAST|THE RED FEAST]] ability, you may choose to have your attacks gain the Brutal tag for a number of actions equal to the amount rolled on the resource dice instead of gaining a domain.
+When you use [[Heart Rulebook/Classes/Cleaver/Core Abilities#THE RED FEAST|THE RED FEAST]] ability, you may choose to have your attacks gain the [[Tags#BRUTAL|BRUTAL tag]] for a number of actions equal to the amount rolled on the resource dice instead of gaining a domain.

 # FRACTURED FORM
 Your flesh glistens with mirror shards that twitch and glitter to blur your silhouette.
 Gain the Evade skill.
 Small animals and insects are drawn to you and will perform your bidding to their best of their limited ability.